OpenDSA/OpenDSA/RST/en/VisFormalLang/FLConcepts.rst

    :align: center

    Abstract model of a digital computer.
-   Note that in the control unit, the numbers are symbolizing "states", which are the specific positions on the dial that the arrow may point to.
+   Note that in the control unit, the numbers represent "states", which are the specific positions on the dial that the arrow may point to.
-   While this picture shows the physical components of the "computer", it is not showing the control behavior (what to do if in a given state with a given symbol on the current square of the tape, and a given value at the current position in the storage unit).
+   While this picture shows the physical components of the "computer", it is not showing the control behavior (what to do when we are in a given state with a given symbol on the current square of the tape, and a given value is at the current position in the storage unit).
    This control behavior is like the "software" of the computer.